psanskaar/learning/README.md

 forge test -vvv
 ```

-Every finding above has a matching test.
-Where relevant, the test proves both halves: that an honest user is correctly blocked, *and* that attacker gets through anyway.
+Every finding has a matching test.
+Every folder has a fixed version of the vulnerable contract alongside it.

 ## Methodology

-Each contract is built to isolate exactly one root bug.
+Each contract isolates one root cause.
+Where a result could be confused with a different bug, the victim contract is fixed so that path is structurally closed, not just left untried by the attacker.

 ## Coming next

 - Cross-contract reentrancy
 - Read-only reentrancy
+- tx.origin authentication bypass
-- Access control
+- Unprotected initializer
 - Arithmetic / precision
 - Oracle manipulation